sulhadin/last-letter-game/README.md

 changes considering player type.

 ## TODO
- - Change `game` global state structure
+ - Change the global structure of the game
  - Tests

 ## Why useReducer ?